AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/content-fragments-managing.md

    >[!CAUTION]
    >
    >If the fragment is already referenced from another fragment, or from a page, you will then see a warning message and be required to confirm that you want to proceed with a **Force Delete**.
 The fragment, together with its content fragment component, will be deleted from any content pages.

+## Finding Parent References of your Fragment {#parent-references-fragment}

+Details of parent references are shown in the **References** column of the [Content Fragments Console](/help/sites-cloud/administering/content-fragments/content-fragments-console.md#information-content-fragments).

+## Finding Language Copies of your Fragment {#language-copies-fragment}

+Details of Language Copies are shown in **Language** column of the [Content Fragments Console](/help/sites-cloud/administering/content-fragments/content-fragments-console.md#information-content-fragments).

 ## Timeline for Content Fragments {#timeline-for-content-fragments}